 - Offer recommendations on public-facing programs for the Rubenstein Arts Center.

 - Write magazine-style features for Duke Arts, and curate a selection of writings and other features from on- and off-campus contributors.

 - Lead monthly meetings and vision longer-term goals for a team of 20+ communicators supporting arts organizations and departments across Duke University.

-- Support the Vice Provost for the Arts in coordinating, and communicating with, the Council for the Arts at Duke—an advisory team of high-level representatives from across campus.
+- Assist with coordinating the Council for the Arts at Duke—an advisory team of high-level representatives from across campus.

-- Manage full-time website assistant and part-time work study students.
+- Manage full-time website assistant and part-time graduate and undergraduate students.

 Consultant, Cultural Communications

 Aug 2013–Present, Durham, NC